-strategic studies, to name a few prominent fields, has now begun to reframe jihad into more richly contextualized terms.
-See A. Sachedina, From Defensive to Offensive Warfare: The Use and Abuse of Jihad in the Muslim World, J. Coffey & C. Mathewes, Religion, Law, and the Role of Force: A Study of Their Influence on Conflict and on Resolution (2003); Louay Safi, Peace and the Limits of War: Transcending Classical Conception of Jihad (2001); Sohail Hashmi & Jack Miles eds., Islamic Political Ethics (2002); Khaled Abou El Fadl, Rebellion and Violence in Islamic Law (2001); Dima Adamsky, Jihadi Operational Art: The Coming Wave of Jihadi Strategic Studies, 33 Stud. in Conflict & Terrorism 1 (2010).
-For critiques of the equation of jihad with 'holy war' see, Shaheen Sardar Ali & Javaid Rehman, The Concept of Jihad in Islamic International Law, 10 Journal of Conflict & Security Law 321 (2005); Peters, Jihad In Classical and Modern Islam: A Reader, supra note 52; Abdulaziz Sachedina, The Development of Jihad in Islamic Revelation and History, James Turner Johnson & John Kelsay, Cross, Crescent, and Sword: The Justification and Limitation of War in Western and Islamic Tradition (1990).
-M.C.
-Bassiouni, Evolving Approaches to Jihad: From Selfdefence to Revolutionary and Regime-Change Political Violence, 8 Chi.
-J. Int'l L. 119, 121-122, note 8, (2007) writes:
+Offensive Warfare: The Use and Abuse of Jihad in the Muslim World, JOSEPH I. COFFEY & CHARLES T. MATHEWES, RELIGION, LAW, AND THE ROLE OF FORCE: A STUDY OF THEIR INFLUENCE ON CONFLICT AND ON RESOLUTION (2003); LOUAY SAFI, PEACE AND THE LIMITS OF WAR: TRANSCENDING CLASSICAL CONCEPTION OF JIHAD (2001); ISLAMIC POLITICAL ETHICS (Sohail Hasmi & Jack Miles eds., 2002); KHALED ABOU EL FADL, REBELLION AND VIOLENCE IN ISLAMIC LAW (2001); Dima Adamsky, Jihadi Operational Art: The Coming Wave of Jihadi Strategic Studies, 33 STUD.
+IN CONFLICT & TERRORISM 1 (2010).
+For critiques of the equation of jihad with "holy war," see Shaheen Sardar Ali & Javaid Rehman, The Concept of Jihad in Islamic International Law, 10 J. CONFLICT & SECURITY L. 321 (2005); RUDOLPH PETERS, JIHAD IN CLASSICAL AND MODERN ISLAM: A READER (2005) [hereinafter PETERS, JIHAD IN CLASSICAL AND MODERN ISLAM]; Abdulaziz Sachedina, The Development of Jihad in Islamic Revelation and History, in Cross, Crescent, and Sword: The Justification and Limitation of War in WESTERN AND ISLAMIC TRADITION (James Turner Johnson & Joh Kelsay eds., 1990) [hereinafter CROSS, CRESCENT, AND SWORD].
+M. Cherif Bassiouni, Evolving Approaches to Jihad: From Self-Defence to Revolutionary and Regime-Change Political Violence, 8 CHI.
+J. INT'L L. 119, 121-22 (2007):